 Grounded in the Tradition of Humanistic Psychology

-Earn your graduate degree in Psychology or Human Science with a Specialization in the theoretical foundation of Existential, Humanistic, & Transpersonal Psychology (EHTP).
-This interdisciplinary program is rooted in a holistic conception of what it means to be a person within the frameworks of humanistic psychology, existential psychology, transpersonal psychology, phenomenological psychology, and gestalt psychology.
+Earn your graduate degree in Psychology with a Specialization in the theoretical foundations of Existential, Humanistic, & Transpersonal Psychology (EHTP).
+This interdisciplinary Specialization is rooted in a holistic conception of what it means to be a person within the frameworks of humanistic psychology, existential psychology, transpersonal psychology, phenomenological psychology, and gestalt psychology.

 The EHTP Specialization is closely tied to the historic mission and vision of humanistic psychology and Saybrook University.
 The Specialization is committed to carrying forth Saybrook’s long history of maintaining the legacy of the contributions of the existential, humanistic, and transpersonal scholars on its faculty, while producing the next generation of leaders.

 The EHTP Specialization focuses on a growth-oriented perspective emphasizing human potential, intended to foster an in-depth understanding of individuals.
 The Specialization encompasses both the important history and contributions of humanistic psychology as well as contemporary directions in these fields.

 Although this Specialization is not designed to prepare graduates for licensure, many EHTP students are already clinicians seeking to expand their clinical skills without the limitations inherent in degree paths designed in an APA model.
 Students interested in licensure may combine a Specialization in EHTP with a doctoral degree from the School of Clinical Psychology.
 The EHTP Specialization also works closely with the Existential-Humanistic Institute, which offers a Certificate in the Foundations of Existential-Humanistic Practice through Saybrook.

 Louis Hoffman, Ph.D.
 (Director)

 Scott Churchill, Ph.D.

 Jason Dias, Psy.D.

 David Lukoff, Ph.D.